TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-6/Azure-Support-Plans.md

 ### Comparison

-AWS support plan from free to premium which has the business and Enterprise pricing and is calculated at a percentage of AWS usage that decreases across brackets (10%-3%). so the more your AWS usgae you have the less you % you'll pay.
+AWS support plan from free to premium which has the business and Enterprise pricing and is calculated at a percentage of AWS usage that decreases across brackets (10%-3%). so the more your AWS usage you have, the less % you'll pay.

 Azure has support and pricing between Role-based support and Premier support.
 It comes with a price tag from free to $1000/month per user.